Back to blogs

 In a perfect world, you get an offer that you would enthusiastically accept.
 However, if you are in a candidate-driven market, you may be in a position to negotiate salary and other benefits before you seal the deal.

 Competition for talent is fierce.
 The pressure is on for hiring managers to secure the right candidate by offering an attractive compensation package, so if you are keen on the role, but you want to negotiate the salary, you need the skills to be able to do this.
+The aim of negotiating salary is not to find a compromise where both parties are dissatisfied, but find a balance where you both come out feeling valued and enthusiastic moving forwards.

-Set your limits before you apply
+Set your salary limits before you apply

 Before you even apply for a role, check the advert and see if it included the upper limit of the salary.
 This could help you negotiate if you are an exceptional candidate.
 For context, a lower salary offer should still be in line with the industry, and the upper limit is typically reserved for excellent, rare candidates who will offer extra value to the role.

 Hiring managers will consider several elements when deciding on the monetary compensation for a role.
-As a candidate, it’s always good to bear these in mind so you know where you stand when it comes to negotiating.
+As a candidate, itโ€™s always good to bear these in mind so you know where you stand when it comes to negotiating your salary.

 Internal & external salary reviews

-Hiring manager considerations
+Hiring manager salary considerations

-• The current labor market – will this be difficult or an easy position to fill?
+• The current labor market โ€“ will this be difficult or an easy position to fill?

-• The current performance of the company – how much can they pay candidates?
+• The current performance of the company โ€“ how much can they pay candidates?

-• The skills required for the job – are they rare?
+• The skills required for the job โ€“ are they rare?

 • The salaries of other companies

-• Location – is the role based in an expensive city or an area where more compensation is needed to make up for elevated living costs?
+• Location โ€“ is the role based in an expensive city or an area where more compensation is needed to make up for elevated living costs?

 Revealing your current salary